-Services that are covered for you What you must pay when you get these services Ambulance services • Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-You pay \$100 per trip, each way (waived if you are admitted to the hospital).
-Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically Although most providers collect the applicable copayment at the time of service, this may not occur for ambulance services. required.
-You may receive a bill for the entire cost of the ambulance service.
-If this occurs, simply submit your bill to: Blue Shield AdvantageOptimum Plan 2 Medicare Customer Care P.O.
+Services that are covered for you What you must pay when you get these services Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are You pay \$200 per trip, each way (waived if you are admitted to the hospital). furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+Although most providers collect the applicable copayment at the time of service, this may not occur Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's for ambulance services.
+You may receive a bill for health and that transportation by ambulance is medically required. the entire cost of the ambulance service.
+If this occurs, simply submit your bill to: Blue Shield AdvantageOptimum Plan 1 Medicare Customer Care P.O.
 Box 927 Woodland Hills, CA 91365-9856 Blue Shield will reimburse you for the cost of the covered services, less the applicable copayment.
 You will receive a separate bill from the provider for the applicable copayment.